KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 Fun with veth devices, Linux virtual bridges, KVM, VMware – attach the host and connect bridges via veth

-In the drawing you recognize our bridge “virbr6” and its guests from the last article.
+In the drawing you recognize our bridge “virbr6” and its guests from the 1st post of this series.
 The new bridge “virbr4” is only equipped with one guest (kali2); this is sufficient for our test case purposes.
-Of course, you could have many more guests there in realistic scenarios.
+Of course, you could have many more guests there in more realistic scenarios.
 Note that attaching certain groups of guests to distinct bridges also occurs in physical reality for a variety of reasons.

 Two types of ports

-For the rest of this article we call ports as vethb2 on virbr6, vethb1 and vmh1 on virbr4 “border ports” of their respective bridges.
+For the rest of this post we call ports as vethb2 on virbr6 as well as vethb1 and vmh1 on virbr4 “border ports” of their respective bridges.
 Such border ports

 • connect a bridge to the virtualization host

-• or connect the bridge to hosts on external real Ethernet segments.
+• or connect the bridge to hosts on external, physically real Ethernet segments.

 Therefore, packets crossing a border port in the IN direction always come from outside the bridge.
 Packets leaving the port OUTwards may however come from guests of the bridge itself AND from guests outside other border ports of the very same bridge.

 In contrast to border ports we shall call a port of a bridge with just one defined guest behind it a “guest port”.
-[In our test case the bridge connection of guests is realized with tap devices because this is required by KVM.
+[In our test case the bridge connection of guests is realized with tap devices because this is convenient with KVM.
 In the case of LXC and docker containers we would rather see veth-pairs.]

-Multiple bridges on one host – how are the iptables rules probed?
+Multiple bridges on one host – how are the iptables rules probed by the kernel?

-A packet created at one of the ports may leave the bridge where it has been created and travel in and through a neighboring bridge via border ports.
-But when and how are port related rules tested as the packet travels – lets e.g. say from kali5 to the guest at “vnet0” or to the host at “vmh2”?
+A packet created at one of the ports may leave the bridge where it has been created and travel into a neighboring bridge via border ports.
+But when and how are port-related iptables-rules tested by the kernel as the packet travels – lets e.g. say from kali5 to the guest at “vnet0” or to the host at “vmh2”?

 • Bridge for bridge – IN-Port-rules, then OUT-port-rules on the same first bridge => afterwards IN-port-rules/OUT-port-rules again – but this time for the ports of the next entered bridge?